JohnAbbas-ML/DR-MoEViT-UNet/readme.md

 ## Loss Function Design

-We implement a multi-component loss function that balances:
+Implemented a multi-component loss function that balances:
 - Dice loss and Focal loss for segmentation accuracy
 - Cross-entropy loss for classification performance
 - Auxiliary losses to enhance gradient flow